Transfer Learning for Contextual Multi-armed Bandits: Introduction

-Going beyond such smoothness concerns, we note that \citet{suk2021self} focuses on a setting where the decision-maker is allowed to freely explore the bandit game with the covariate shift.
-However, it is more common in practice that one does not have the privilege to interact with the source bandit, but instead is only given by a fixed pre-collected batch dataset.
-It is natural to expect that the latter might incur a larger regret because the arm selection policy in the source data might be uninformative (e.g.~only one arm is pulled in the auxiliary data).
-To capture this, we propose an exploration coefficient $\kappa$ (see Definition~\ref{def:explore-coef}) that quantifies how extensively each arm is explored in the source bandit, where $\kappa$ guarantees that each arm is pulled with probability at least $\kappa / K$ across the covariate space in the auxiliary dataset.
-So when $\kappa$ is not vanishingly small, each arm is pulled more or less sufficiently, and useful information regarding the reward functions can be provided from the source domain.
-A natural question in such a scenario is: what is the minimax regret under the transfer learning setting with pre-collected batch data?
-Finally, we note that there is a logarithmic gap between the upper and lower bounds in \citet{suk2021self} and it remains unknown if the minimax lower bound on the regret can be achieved.
+Moving beyond concerns about smoothness, it is noteworthy that \citet{suk2021self} focused on a scenario where the decision-maker is allowed to explore the bandit game amid a covariate shift actively.
+However, it is more common in practice that one does not have the freedom to interact with the source bandit.
+Instead, one has to rely on a fixed pre-collected batch dataset.
+In this setup, it is natural to expect a potentially larger regret, as the arm selection policy in the source dataset might be uninformative (e.g.~a suboptimal arm is predominantly selected in the source dataset).
+To account for this challenge, we introduce an \textit{exploration coefficient} $\kappa$ (see Definition~\ref{def:explore-coef}) that quantifies the extent to which each arm is explored in the source bandit.
+Specifically, the exploration coefficient $\kappa$ ensures that each arm is pulled with probability at least $\kappa / K$ across the covariate space in the source dataset.
+Consequently, when $\kappa$ is not vanishingly small, each arm is explored more or less sufficiently, thereby enabling the extraction of valuable information about the reward functions from the source domain.
+A natural question arising from such a scenario is: what is the minimax regret in the transfer learning setting when dealing with pre-collected batch data?
+Finally, we note a logarithmic gap exists between the upper and lower bounds in \citet{suk2021self}, and it remains unknown whether the minimax lower bound on the regret can be attained.

-In the present paper, we seek answers to the following questions: Given a pre-collected auxiliary dataset, what is the minimax rate of convergence of the regret for the nonparametric contextual multi-armed bandits in the covariate shift setting?
-Can we design a rate-optimal policy to achieve the minimax regret?
-Moreover, is it possible to design a data-driven procedure that achieves near-optimal statistical guarantees, while at the same time automatically adapting to the unknown levels of the smoothness of the reward functions and the covariate shift of the source distribution?
+In the present paper, we aim to address the following questions: given a pre-collected source dataset, what is the minimax rate of convergence of the regret for nonparametric contextual multi-armed bandits in the covariate shift setting?
+Can we design a rate-optimal policy that achieves the minimax regret?
+Moreover, is it possible to develop a data-driven procedure that achieves near-optimal statistical guarantees while at the same time automatically adapting to the unknown smoothness of the reward functions and the covariate shift of the source distribution?
 Encouragingly, the answers to these questions are affirmative.